briboles/battlegrid/README.md

 # BattleShip Clone #

-This project is a BattleShip clone written in JavaScript and Node.
+This project is a BattleShip clone written in Angular and Node.